habibcilmd-cardiologist/dr-cil/content/en/services/temporary-pacemaker/index.md

       answer: "It depends on the underlying cause.
 If reversible causes are corrected, a permanent pacemaker may not be needed."
 ---

 A temporary pacemaker is a device used to support heart rhythm in emergencies or until a permanent pacemaker is implanted.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in temporary pacing procedures.

 ## What is a Temporary Pacemaker?